 - Transcripts showing degree earned and date conferred from each graduate school you attended.
 Non-final transcripts are acceptable if the final degree is in progress.
 Provide certified or notarized English translations of documents written in a language other than English.

-- Three original letters of recommendation from faculty members, including your thesis advisor, who are thoroughly familiar with your work.
-Each letter should include the writer’s opinion of your professional, academic, and personal qualifications, as well as his/her opinion on your potential for success in the field of medical physics.
+- Three original letters of recommendation from faculty members, including your thesis adviser, who are thoroughly familiar with your work.
+Each letter should include the writer's opinion of your professional, academic and personal qualifications, as well as his or her opinion on your potential for success in the field of medical physics.

 - Applicants considered for an appointment are invited to visit Mayo Clinic for a personal interview with the program director and selected faculty.
 Interviews are conducted in the winter of each year.

-- For those offered positions, MSGME requires a copy of the Ph.D. diploma and final official transcripts.
+- For those offered positions, Mayo School of Graduate Medical Education requires a copy of the Ph.D. diploma and final official transcripts.